Chiou I-jen

-Early life
+Early life and education

 Chiou was born in 1950 in Pingtung County in southern Taiwan.
-He earned a BA in philosophy from National Taiwan University in 1972, and subsequently attended the University of Chicago, where he earned an MA in political science.
+He earned a B.A. in philosophy from National Taiwan University in 1972, and subsequently went to the United States to attend the University of Chicago, where he earned a Master of Arts (M.A.) degree in political science.
 While attending the University of Chicago, Chiou was an influential member of the Taiwanese democratization movement, earning himself the nickname "Loudspeaker."

 Rise in politics

 Chiou returned to Taiwan, and in 1983, members of the "New Tangwai Generation," including Chiou I-jen, formed the "Association of Tangwai Editors and Writers."
 The group was focused on bringing democracy to Taiwan, enshrining that goal in their charter: "...Taiwan's future should be decided by its 18 million inhabitants."
 The charter went on to say "...the people of Taiwan have the right to choose independence."
 In 1986, Chiou, along with other members of the Tangwai movement, helped the movement coalesce into a coherent political party, thus forming the Democratic Progressive Party (DPP).
 Given that the Kuomintang still ruled the island at the time and did not allow much at all in the way of political opposition, the DPP opted to take a low profile, yet continued to advocate its message of self-determination for Taiwan.
 Chiou's "New Tangwai Generation" group stuck together and formed the New Tide Faction within the DPP.

 As the political climate in Taiwan grew less oppressive and more open, the DPP flourished and began competing with the KMT in elections.
 In the early 1990s, Chiou was appointed Secretary General of the DPP and served under party Chairmen Shih Ming-teh and Hsu Hsin-liang, but resigned from the post in 1998 to take responsibility for the poor performance of the DPP in the three-in-one elections.
 The DPP had also begun sending its own representatives to the United States, so as to counterbalance the views of the official KMT-run Taipei Economic and Cultural Representative Office.
 Subsequent to his resignation as DPP Secretary General, Chiou was appointed DPP representative, and was sent to Washington, DC.